Engineered composite decking versus the tried and tested timber – which is better?

 “Majority of people want their decks built with Kwila, but there are drawbacks; I’ve got a Kwila deck at home, and when the purple tannins leeched onto the concrete, the wife wasn’t happy,” laughs Russell.

 He mentioned it had been under a year since he used a water-based sealer, and will most likely water blast it off to re-do it with an oil-based sealer for a better finish.

-While Russell would choose hardwood for homeowners, he recommends premium grade Pine when for rental properties.
+While Russell would choose hardwood for homeowners, he recommends premium grade Pine for rental properties.

 Matthew Taylor of G&M Building Services says when it comes to Kwila or Pine, he would choose Pine all the way.

 “Pine is cheaper than Kwila, and it’s easier to work with,” says Matthew.

 He mentioned clients are opting for local Pine due to the lower cost of materials, and are willing to pay for repairs after the product starts to wane.

 “Deck repairs are more common than new builds, and after a good water blast and a quality stain, it looks brand new.”